smarkwal/tomcat-session-logout-listener/README.md

 GET /session-logout-listener?username=alice&username=bob
 ```

-The session logout endpoint will always return an HTTP response with status code 200 (OK), content type "text/plain", and the text "OK" as body.
+The session logout endpoint will always return an HTTP response with status code 200 (OK), content type "text/plain", character set "UTF-8", and the text "OK" as body.

 # Logging